HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/cfg_wizard/configuration/cw_prop.md

 The Configuration Wizard reads a properties file at startup.
 You can change these values and restart the wizard to control runtime behaviors.

-The properties file is in the [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/WebSphere/AppServer/systemApps/isclite.ear/wizard.war/display.properties directory.
-Any property change requires a restart of the wizard before they take effect.
+The properties file is found here: AppServer/profiles/cw_profile/installedApps/*your_node_cellname*/wizard.ear/wizard.war/display.properties.
+All property changes require a restart of server1 before they take effect.

 The following actions are supported: